-Service agreements (continued)
+Service Agreements (continued)

-Mark Huddy, General Manager of Operations - Lycopodium Minerals Pty Ltd
+Mark Huddy, General Manager of Operations - Lycopodium Minerals Pty Ltd lan Yovich, Managing Director - Lycopodium Minerals QLD Pty Ltd

 - The contract has no fixed term. - Fixed annual remuneration, inclusive of superannuation, for the year beginning 1 July 2010 of \$345,000, was reviewed per company policy on 1 December 2010 and increased to \$375,000 with a further review on 1 June 2011 and increased to \$390,000 and is to be reviewed by the Remuneration Committee annually from 1 December.